 The story alternates between the three of them as you find out more about their lives, their children, and what they’re keeping to themselves.

 I’m not much of a plot guesser (I like to pretend it’s because I’m such a fast reader, I have no time to be guessing, but I’m fairly sure the reason is that I’m just not all that clever), and I had no idea who was going to end up dead.
-If you’ve read it, I’m terribly curious about whether or not you guessed ahead of time who it was.
+If you’ve read the Big Little Lies book, I’m terribly curious about whether or not you guessed ahead of time who it was.